ibm-cloud-docs/databases-for-mongodb/getting-started.md

 ## Next Steps
 {: #getting-started-mongodb-next-steps}

+For guidance on best practices, check out [Best Practices for MongoDB on the IBM Cloud](https://www.ibm.com/cloud/blog/best-practices-for-mongodb-on-the-ibm-cloud){: .external}.

 If you are using MongoDB for the first time, see the [official MongoDB documentation](https://docs.mongodb.com/){: .external}.